UK sets Tunisia beach attack inquest for next year or early 2017

 Nicholas Loraine-Smith, a senior judge acting as coroner promised a "full, fair and fearless" investigation into the deaths.
 The initial scope of his investigation would include looking at the adequacy of travel advice provided by Britain's foreign office and travel companies, as well as the incident itself and post-mortem investigations.

-Many of the victims were on holiday with Thomson, part of travel giant TUI Group (TUIT.L), which was named by the judge as an interested party in the case.
+Many of the victims were on holiday with Thomson, part of travel giant TUI Group, which was named by the judge as an interested party in the case.

 Separately, a group of 15 families who lost loved ones in the attack and a number of victims who survived have started legal action against TUI for allegedly failing to provide adequate security at the hotel.